Negotiating your salary is a necessary part of taking any new job.

 You should negotiate your salary.
 You have every right to make sure you’re paid fairly and appropriately.

 So you need to go in with a plan.
-You’ll either come away with a salary you deserve or you’ll walk away from a job that wouldn’t have served you.
+You’ll either come away with a good salary you deserve or you’ll walk away from a job that wouldn’t have served you.

 Let’s begin with the basic steps of salary negotiation.